Paarth-Rana/Agentic-AI-News-to-Narrative-Pipeline/README.md

 - Improved reliability, debuggability, and control flow
 - Clear separation of concerns between nodes (scraping, writing, asset generation)
 - Deterministic execution with structured state passing

-The smolAgents implementation is currently what you see, but I'm actively working on LangGraph implementation.

 ---